seth10/PiStorms/CONTRIBUTING.md

 ## Relevant filesystem locations
 - **/home/pi/PiStorms**: The home folder
-- **/usr/local/mindsensors/images**: Images used in MSBrowser.py, by MS_ILI9341.py for framing screenshots, and the default prefix for relative filename arguments to `fillBmp` in mindsensorsUI
+- **/usr/local/mindsensors/images**: Images used in MSBrowser.py, by MS_ILI9341.py for framing screenshots, and one the directories searched for relative filename arguments to `fillBmp` in mindsensorsUI
 - **/usr/local/mindsensors/conf**: Contains only `msdev.cfg`, used for keeping track of the device type (PiStorms or PiStorms-GRX), screen rotation, homefolder (most likely `/home/pi/PiStorms`), and notification and update servers
 - **/usr/local/lib/python2.7/dist-packages**: Where most of the `.py` files are copied from `sys` to.
 Python looks here when you attempt to import a module.
 See [suggestions](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#suggestions)
 - **/etc/init.d**: Where `.sh` scripts from `setup` are placed to run at startup as services